-- Contact numbers for the Secretary of State and The Texas Ethics Commission. - Qualifications and Eligibility for Council Member - Dates for Candidates to remember - Application for a Place on Ballot - Application for a Write-In Candidate - Campaign Finance Guide for Candidates and Officeholders Who File With Local Filling Authorities - Texas Ethics Commission 2022 Filing Schedule for Reports due in connection with elections held on uniform election dates.
+- Contact numbers for the Secretary of State and The Texas Ethics Commission. - Qualifications and Eligibility for Council Member - Dates for Candidates to remember - Application for a Place on Ballot - Application for a Write-In Candidate - Campaign Finance Guide for Candidates and Officeholders Who File With Local Filling Authorities - Texas Ethics Commission 2024 Filing Schedule for Reports due in connection with elections held on uniform election dates.
 It is very important that all required reports are filed in a timely manner. - Form CTA- Appointment of Campaign Treasurer by a Candidate and Guide.
 If you do not intend to accept more than \$940 in political contributions or make more than \$940 in political expenditures, please sign and submit Form CTA PG2 Candidate Modified Reporting Declaration.
 If you exceed \$940, additional reports are required.

-The completed forms must be returned to the office of the Teague City Secretary by 5:00pm on February 18, 2022.
+The completed forms must be returned to the office of the Teague City Secretary by 5:00pm on February 16, 2024.

 Please feel free to contact my office regarding any questions you may have on filing.
-My office hours are Monday - Friday, 8:00am - 5:00 pm.